jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (2) Additionally, this Act—
   (a) authorises private gambling; and
   (b) authorises sales promotion schemes; and
-  (c) recognises gambling authorised by or under the Racing Industry Act 2020.
+  (c) recognises gambling authorised by or under the Racing Industry Act 2020; and (d) recognises gambling authorised by or under the Online Casino Gambling Act 2026.

 ### 21 Secretary may categorise gambling
 (1) The Secretary may, by notice, categorise any game, or category or class of game, or form of gambling, as being included in or excluded from a class of gambling if the Secretary considers that—